-- The company provided services totalling £4,095 (2020: £7,821) to the trust during the year and there was no balance outstanding at the balance sheet date (2020: £Nil). - The trust made these transaction at arm's length in accordance with its financial regulations, which Mr D Morris neither participated in, nor influenced, and the transaction were at no more than cost.
+- The company provided services totalling £9,653 (2021: £4,095) to the trust during the year and at the year end creditors include £2,083 (2021: £Nil) due to this company. - The trust made these transaction at arm's length in accordance with its financial regulations, which Mr D Morris neither participated in, nor influenced, and the transaction were at no more than cost.